guerrillacontra/react-boids-experiment/README.md

 The boids collide fairly well even in the optimized settings and the code is clean enough for people to learn from if they woud like to.

+You may also find some of the math utilities such as the Vector2 handy.